Get

 Once you have the foundations laid out for your dog-walking business, it’s time to start marketing it.
 Having a website will help you to provide information for your clients and is also an easy way for them to request an appointment.
 A great place to start is WebsitePlanet’s guide on how to build a website.

 Make sure your website has a clean and modern design with an intuitive and user-friendly interface.
 It’s also helpful to put your contact information and appointment booking information in noticeable places throughout your site.
-Since many people scroll through websites on their phones, it’s imperative that your site has a clean and fully functioning mobile format.
+Since many people scroll through websites on their phones, your site must have a clean and fully functioning mobile format.

 Social media presence can also help immensely with boosting your business.
 Dog owners will appreciate pictures of how your business operates.
 It can be helpful to have profiles of your dog walkers so prospective clients can familiarize themselves with the personalities in your business.